NasirA1/MyPy/facebook-scraper/README.md

 This tool lets you download a CSV of your 1st & 2nd degree connections

 ## NOTE
 This copy has been modified slightly to meet my set of specific requirements such as utf-8 support.
-For the original copy, refer to the author's GitHub page at https://github.com/jcontini/facebook-scraper
+For the original code, refer to the author's GitHub repo available at https://github.com/jcontini/facebook-scraper

 ## Installation